mlibrary/campus-maps/modules/contrib/geofield_map/README.md

 free to override and extend the existing ones, or create your custom MapThemer based on your specific needs and logics.

-#### How to use.
+##### How to use.

 In a Geofield Map View Display, just go into its settings and choose the wanted MapThemer in the new Map Theming Options section/fieldset.
-It is possible to associate a Drupal Managed File for each MapThemer plugin value and even the Icon Image style the Icon should be rendered on the Map.
+It is possible to associate a Drupal File for each MapThemer plugin value and even the Image style the Icon should be rendered on the Map with.
 The Value labels and Icons might have an alias, might be reordered and might be hidden from the correspondent Legend Block.

-Once defined and configured the Legend you are free t   o place it, once or several times, as a normal Drupal 8 block on the pages, with your logics and contextual rules.
+Once defined and configured the Legend you are free to place it, once or several times, as a normal Drupal 8 block on the pages, with your logics and contextual rules.